ML3Dproject/Pixel2MeshFor3DFaceReconstruction/README.md

 ## Acknowledgements

-Our work is based on the official version of [Pixel2Mesh](https://github.com/nywang16/Pixel2Mesh); Some part of code are borrowed from [a previous PyTorch implementation of Pixel2Mesh](https://github.com/Tong-ZHAO/Pixel2Mesh-Pytorch).
-The packed files for two version of datasets are also provided by them two.
-Most codework is done by [Yuge Zhang](https://github.com/ultmaster).
+Our work is based on the official version of [Pixel2Mesh](https://github.com/noahcao/Pixel2Mesh); And thanks for authors of this [paper](https://www.sciencedirect.com/science/article/pii/S131915782200413X) to provide useful but not open-source information.
+Sincere thanks all of people helped us!